Looking for something new? A new sport? A new challenge?

 Eskrima, Kali and Arnis are the collective names of the Philippine martial arts, originated centuries ago and continuously developed for and through their function in periods of crisis.
 Eskrima teaches the practitioner to fight and defend himself armed and unarmed.

-Eskrima is a system, not a collection of techniques, but a martial art with a carefully thought-out structure that enables you to extend the principles of armed combat to unarmed self-defense.
+Eskrima is a system, not a box full of techniques but a martial art with a carefully thought-out structure that enables you to extend the principles of armed combat to unarmed self-defense.

 Specific Eskrima exercises develop extraordinary coordination, flexibility, agility and grace.
 Since the weapons are extensions of the arms, you can use these techniques just as easily in unarmed combat.